Is Dandruff Contagious?

 While adults have many options when looking for a shampoo and body wash for dandruff, it can be harder to find a safe and effective dandruff shampoo designed for the sensitive skin of children.

-Dr. Eddie’s Happy Cappy Medicated Shampoo for children is dermatologist and clinically tested, which was specially formulated to eliminate flaking, scaling, and inflammation associated with cradle cap and dandruff in babies.
+Dr. Eddie’s Happy Cappy Anti-Dandruff Shampoo for children is dermatologist and clinically tested, which was specially formulated to eliminate flaking, scaling, and inflammation associated with cradle cap and dandruff in babies.

 It is free of other things that could be harmful to your child’s skin, such as parabens, sulfates, dyes, synthetic fragrances, and alcohols—making it the only medicated shampoo formulated for children of all ages.